eclipse-threadx/getting-started/docs/debugging.md

     |---------|---------|
     |STM BL475E-IOT01 |openocd.exe -f "board/stm32l4discovery.cfg" -c "bindto 0.0.0.0" -c init -c "reset init"

-1. Select "Add a Folder to your Workspace...", and choose the folder for the devkit of your choice.
-    > For example: choose the "STMicroelectronics/STM32L4_L4+" folder for the B-L475-IOT01 devkit.
+1. Open the VSCode workspace in the directory for the devkit you would like to debug.
+For example the STM32L4 devkit workspace is "STMicroelectronics/STM32L4_L4+/STM32L4plus.code-workspace".

 1. Build the application by pressing "F7"
     1. Choose the "ARM GCC Cortex" CMake kit when prompted

 1. Start the debugger by pressing "F5".
     1. For debugging locally, use "localhost:3333" for the OpenOCD hostname.
+    1. For debugging from a local Docker image, use "host.docker.internal:3333".
     1. For debugging via Codespaces, specify {PUBLIC_IP_ADDRESS}:3333